CZL-ziling/Noveltyscore_metric/README.md

     └── README.md
 ## Dataset Discription

-This study encompasses one datasets: ent-text-79-22.txt
+This study encompasses one datasets: ent-text-79-22.txt, We use [Zhang's model](https://github.com/ZH-heng/technology_development) to extract the method entities in the paper.

 `./Dataset/ent-text-79-22.txt`   Due to the need for further research, we have provided partial data, including a sample of 500 from the three major conferences in the NLP field from 79 to 22 years.
 Each paper in the dataset is presented by a dictionary with three main keys, namely "id", "year", and "sentence".
 The field "id" is used to represent the unique value of th  e paper.